 The University of Galway has committed to embedding the UN Sustainable Development Goals (SDGs) into all areas of activity, including education and research.
-PhD supervisors and students should identify the SDGs with which the PhD research is aligned.
+Supervisors and students should identify the SDGs with which the research project is aligned.
 Sustainable practices should be used in Research activities.
-For these reasons, PhD students are encouraged to consider relevant postgraduate modules in sustainability; there are several available, such as BI5108 Green Labs Principles and Practice, BSS2103 Introduction to Sustainability I, PAB5128 Data Analysis for Sustainability Research, etc.
+For these reasons, postgraduate students are encouraged to consider relevant postgraduate modules in sustainability; there are several available, such as BI5108 Green Labs Principles and Practice, BSS2103 Introduction to Sustainability I, PAB5128 Data Analysis for Sustainability Research, etc.